 Maintaining and repairing equipment is a much simpler process with the inclusion of IIoT technology.
 Augmented reality allows for equipment overlays so engineers can see the exact information they need to carry out their work.

 They can also work with other members of staff if the situation requires it.
 Procedural assistance is possible even with remote workers, thanks to IIoT.
-The plant worker can easily get in touch with someone else for a second opinion and they’ll both see the most vital information.
+The plant worker can easily contact someone else for a second opinion and they’ll both see the most vital information.

 IIoT allows for non-intrusive wireless sensors that are low cost and high value.
-They enable workers to use AI to carry out predictive maintenance.
+They enable workers to use Machine Learning to carry out predictive maintenance.
 No longer will equipment repairs disrupt production.

 Supply Chain Management